 - Activity: the applicant must be employed in Georgia, own real estate here, or be engaged in entrepreneurial activities.

 A Russian national who has been married to a Georgian citizen for two years (and has lawfully and interruptedly lived in the country during this time) can be subject to a simplified citizenship procedure.
+Our team can give you more details if you plan to immigrate to Georgia from Russia in this manner.

 According to data from Geostat, Russian foreigners living in Georgia are among the most numerous and their numbers are highlighted below: